 Yulai Xie received his Ph.D. degree working with Prof. Dan Feng in Computer Architecture from Huazhong University of Science and Technology (HUST) in 2013.
 He has been a visiting scholar in University of California, Santa Cruz working with Prof.Darrell Long during 2010-2011 and a visiting researcher in Chinese University of Hong Kong working with Patrick P. C. Lee in 2015.
 He joined HUST as an assistant professor in November, 2015, and was promoted to associate professor in November, 2016.
 He is currently leading the provenance-aware storage applications and systems research group in Data Storage and Application Lab, HUST.
 His current research interests include provenance-aware data storage, intrusion detection, distributed file systems, cloud storage and vitualization.
+He currently serves as the web editor of IEEE Letters of the Computer Society.
+He is also an editoral board member of GSL Journal of Forensic Research and International Journal of Next-Generation Networks.
 He is member of ACM, IEEE and China Computer Federation (CCF).

 Always looking for self-motivated students with strong background in computer architecture and system.
 If you have strong skills in mathmatics, you are also welcome to join in my group.
 Please do not hesitate to contact me (firstname.lastname@example.org) if you are interested to do the research on storage or security.

 Efficient Storage and Query for Large-Scale Provenance in Distributed Environment, Hubei Natural Science Foundation, PI,2017-2018.

 System and Method for Provenance-based Intrusion Detection,CCF-Venustech Hongyan Research Initiative, PI, 2016-2017

 Innovation Research Foundation of Huazhong University of Science and Technology, PI, 2016-2018